ConorReynolds/botc-script-tool/README.md

 - Creating scripts is a little slower than I’d like.
 The ability to search characters by name is great, but the top listed character is not added to the script when the enter key is pressed.
 A small thing, but it’s really annoying.
+- It’s light on features.
+Import and export are restricted to JSON files or PDFs/images, which can be cumbersome and inconvenient to share.
+It’s not possible to filter characters based on ability text, nor to work on multiple scripts at once.
+- It doesn’t support homebrew characters, as far as I can tell.
 - It doesn’t work on mobile.

 I also didn’t want to use the official editor to generate the JSON and then feed that to an external tool to create the PDF because, well, it’s a pain.
 There’s no reason why this shouldn’t be self-contained.

+For the record, if you’re not a fan of the printed output, you can of course use this tool just to create the script and export the script JSON for printing using the official tool.
+I won’t be upset.

 ## Examples